PaletteWB User Documentation

 -

-: if selected, the blurring algorithm will wrap around the palette's boundaries;
+: if checked, the blurring algorithm will wrap around the palette's boundaries;

 -